MintMCP

 • MintMCP provides lower infrastructure overhead as a managed platform, compared to Obot's self-hosted model that requires more dedicated DevOps involvement for ongoing maintenance

-• MintMCP provides pre-built enterprise connectors for Elasticsearch, Snowflake, and Gmail, while Obot offers a searchable directory with community-contributed servers
+• MintMCP provides hosted MCP connectors run by MintMCP for enterprise systems such as Elasticsearch, Snowflake, and Gmail, while Obot offers a searchable directory with community-contributed servers

-• Obot is fully open-source with zero licensing costs, appealing to organizations with Kubernetes expertise seeking maximum customization and data sovereignty
+• Obot is OSS-first and self-hosted, appealing to organizations with Kubernetes expertise seeking maximum customization and infrastructure control

 • Total cost of ownership often favors managed platforms: Building equivalent MCP infrastructure in-house can become expensive once engineering, infrastructure, and compliance work are included